 The BSW degree requires an internship which consists of two semesters of 240 hours in an internship placement, for a total of 480 hours.Â This internship (or practicum placement) is required in the senior year.
 Practicum Education is the core element within a BSW program.
 The goals and objectives of the internship experience focus on operationalizing the core program goals and competencies of the Garland School of Social Work (GSSW).
 Internship learning contracts and evaluation tools are centered on the core generalist practice competencies and behaviors, both of which are tailored to the agency contexts of the students' internship placements.
 For more information about the internship experience or the practicum office, please visit the link below.

 11. Can I pursue a minor if I major in social work?

 Absolutely!
 Many students in the Garland School of Social Work pursue minors.
 A typical minor is 18 hours, so it depends on how much room or flexibility a student has in their schedule.
 If you are interested in adding a minor, you may contact your academic advisor or look through the list of available minors at Baylor.

 12. What is Advanced Standing?

 Advanced Standing is a term used relative to the graduate social work program.
 Students who hold a BSW from Baylor, or another accredited social work program, may enter the MSW program as an "Advanced Standing" student.
-These students are only required to complete one additional year of course and field work to graduate with a masterâ€™s degree in social work.
+These students are only required to complete one additional year of course and practicum work to graduate with a masterâ€™s degree in social work.
 This is because advanced standing students have already received the education that a standard MSW student receives in their first "foundation" year.

 13. What is the 5-year program?